ya-wang-git/CRAN-task-view-ClinicalTrials/ClinicalTrials.md

     calculating optimal designs and an implementation of the `r pkg("MCPMod")` methodology.
 Currently only normally
     distributed homoscedastic endpoints are supported.

+-   `r pkg("pocrm")` implements functions to implement and simulate the partial order continual reassessment method (PO-CRM) for use in Phase I trials of combinations of agents.

+-   `r pkg("escalation")` Implements a range of different approaches for dose-finding clinical trials including the continual reassessment method (CRM), the modified TPI (mTPI) design, the Bayesian optimal interval design (BOIN), EffTox and the 3+3 design.

 -   `r pkg("MCPMod")` This package implements a methodology for the design and analysis of dose-response studies that combines aspects of multiple comparison procedures and modeling approaches